OlivaVe/project1_team7/README.md

 Question 3: Is there a correlation between all the data?
 Git branch: oliva_script.py, fiel name: Question #3.ipynb

 Question 4: What happened to the number of deaths and number of disasters over the years?
 How can we explain it?
 Git branch: pedro_script, file name: pedro_script.ipynb

+We uploaded the major findings word document on the MAIN branch, the file name is: P1_T7_WrittenAnalysis.docx.pdf

+We uploaded the presentation used in class on the MAIN branch, the file name is: P1_T7_Presentation.pptx